Vince Giordano

-Vince Giordano (born March 11, 1952 in Brooklyn) is an American saxophonist and leader of the New York-based Nighthawks Orchestra.
+Vince Giordano (born March 11, 1952) is an American saxophonist and leader of the New York-based Nighthawks Orchestra.
 He specializes in jazz of the 1920s and 1930s and his primary instrument is the bass saxophone.
 Vince Giordano and the Nighthawks have played on television and film soundtracks, including the HBO series Boardwalk Empire and Woody Allen's musical comedy film Everyone Says I Love You.

+He also appeared in the 2023 film Killers of the Flower Moon as a radio show bandleader.

 Music career

-When he was five, Giordano listened to music of the 1920s on a wind-up Victrola.
+Born in Brooklyn, when he was five, Giordano listened to music of the 1920s on a wind-up Victrola.
 When he was 15, he played string bass and bass saxophone professionally and took lessons from Bill Challis to learn about writing arrangements like the dance bands of the 1920s and 30s.
-He performed with New Paul Whiteman Orchestra, the Bix Beiderbecke Memorial Jazz Band, he New York Jazz Repertory Company, and Leon Redbone.
+He performed with New Paul Whiteman Orchestra, the Bix Beiderbecke Memorial Jazz Band, the New York Jazz Repertory Company, and Leon Redbone.
 He plays bass saxophone, string bass and tuba with his band, The Nighthawks, which plays music from the early days of jazz, such as Jelly Roll Morton, Louis Armstrong, and Duke Ellington.

 Lending his musical and acting talents to Francis Ford Coppola's film The Cotton Club led to working with Dick Hyman's Orchestra in half a dozen Woody Allen soundtracks, then acting as bass player, most notably in Sean Penn's band in Allen's Sweet and Lowdown.
 Giordano and the Nighthawks have appeared on soundtracks for the movies The Aviator, Finding Forrester, The Good Shepherd, and Public Enemies, the HBO mini-series Mildred Pierce, and the HBO series Boardwalk Empire.